KoehnLab/python-scripts/README.md

 In order to bring all source files into the correct format, simply run `black .` from the root of this repository.

+## Running tests

+In order to run the test cases, make sure that you have set up the `koehnlab` package.
+Afterwards, simply run `python3 -m unittest` from the repository's root, which will run all available test cases.

+You should always run all test cases before checking in any changes that you made into git. **If the tests fail, don't check your changes in**!
+Passing tests should always be an essential requirement for checking in any changes.
+If there are failing tests, then you broke something with your changes!